 Plan for Today

-Our answer to the challenge of planning for the unknown is to plan for today.
+Our answer to the challenge of planning for the unknown is to plan for today, with the help of reputable estate planning and trust services or a qualified estate planning lawyer.
 Trying to create an estate plan that will adequately cover all possible scenarios, present, future, realized, and hypothetical, is impossible and overwhelming.
 Instead, plan for what you would want to have happen to your estate if you died today, in your present set of circumstances.
 From there, commit to reviewing it annually yourself, to ensure it still aligns with your wishes, and also review it about every five years with your attorney, to ensure it still aligns with the latest legal changes.

 For the emotional barriers to estate planning, what often motivates people into action is knowing that it is the kindest thing they can do for the loved ones they leave behind.
 Settling an estate is hard.
 People are grieving the loss of a loved one, and on top of that grief, they have to navigate the complicated bureaucracy of determining which assets go where and to whom.
 Many times clients become highly motivated to get their estates in order once they have had to settle a parent’s estate.
 We often hear, “I just settled my dad’s estate, and I never want my loved ones to go through that.
 What can I do to make it easy for them?”
 An estate plan takes care of much of that bureaucracy in advance, so that loved ones can concentrate on dealing with their own grief.
 A good estate plan is a final act of care we can do for our family and friends.